Ontario strike update, hail in Ardèche, Accolade acquisitions, crisis distillation in Portugal

 Accolade’s acquisition

 Way back at the beginning of May I told you that three of Australia’s five largest wine producers were in merger talks.
 At the end of May, Accolade Wines ended merger talks with Australian Vintage but were still in talks with Pernod Ricard.
 As of this Wednesday, 17 July, it has been announced that Accolade will purchase all of Pernod Ricard’s Australian, New Zealand and Spanish wine interests.
 Pernod Ricard will keep its Champagne brands – Perrier-Jouët and Mumm – as well as the recently acquired Sainte Marguerite Provençal rosé, but will largely focus on its premium spirits portfolio.
-The sale is expected to be finalized at the beginning of 2025 and will, in all likelihood, see Accolade Wines overtake Treasury Wine Estates as Australia’s largest wine company by volume.
+The sale is expected to be finalised at the beginning of 2025 and will, in all likelihood, see Accolade Wines overtake Treasury Wine Estates as Australia’s largest wine company by volume.

 Crisis distillation in Portugal

-As of 10 July, the European Union has approved 15 million euros in subsidies for Portuguese wine producers to distil excess wine.
-This is the second year that producers have received crisis distillation funds – in 2023 they received 20 million euros in subsidies.
+As of 10 July, the European Union has approved €15 million in subsidies for Portuguese wine producers to distil excess wine.
+This is the second year that producers have received crisis distillation funds – in 2023 they received €20 million in subsidies.

 But why does Portugal need these funds?
 Why do they have so much excess wine?